Criminal Defense Lawyer in Fort Worth

 Put a Prosecutor in Your Corner

-There are few things in this world as stressful as being charged with a criminal offense.
+Are you facing criminal charges in Texas?
+Our Fort Worth criminal defense attorney understands how stressful being charged with a criminal offense can be.
 As difficult as this may be, you do not need to panic.
-There are many steps in between being arrested for a crime and being found guilty of a crime, and once you’ve been charged the first thing you should do is find an attorney and start planning your strategy.
+There are many steps in between being arrested for a crime, and being found guilty of a crime, and once you’ve been charged the first thing you should do is find an aggressive Fort Worth criminal lawyer and start planning your strategy.

 - A history of satisfied clients

 - Skilled as both a trial attorney and prosecutor

 - All bail bond fees are applied to legal fees

 - I serve Tarrant County, Dallas County, Denton County, Johnson County, Hood County, and Parker County, Texas

 As an experienced Fort Worth criminal defense lawyer, I spent several years as the chief prosecutor for 16 cities in North Texas, giving me unique insight into the methodologies used by district attorneys to prosecute defendants.
 This knowledge allows me to put my clients on an equal playing field with the prosecution.
 You have several rights as a criminal defendant, and by working with a skilled criminal attorney such as myself, you can use all of them to your advantage.